 Recruiting - As a company, we are always collaborating with internationally recognized organizations to reach out to diverse talent and implement best practices for recruiting individuals who work within our core business functions.
-Dana has expanded our talent acquisition group to focus on recruitment of talented people to the company.
+Dana's talent acquisition group focuses on recruitment of talented people to the company while continuing to maintain best-in-class processes to address the unique market conditions we face across our global facilities.